CIBC-Internal/python/Doc/library/errno.rst

 .. data:: ESHUTDOWN

-   Cannot send after transport endpoint shutdown
+   Cannot send after transport endpoint shutdown.
+This error is mapped to the exception :exc:`BrokenPipeError`.

 .. data:: ETOOMANYREFS